Sony Pal

 Sony Pal (stylised as Sony पल) (Hindi for Moment) is an Indian free-to-air television channel that was launched on 1 September 2014.
 It was initially aimed at women with women-oriented Hindi-language programming, now focused on family-oriented programming.
-The channel is owned by Culver Max Entertainment.
+The channel is owned by Sony Pictures Networks.
 The channel is available on Dish Network and Sling TV in USA and Canada.

-Former logo used from 2014 to 2022.

 History

 Sony Pal was launched on 1 September 2014 originally as a pay-TV channel, with Juhi Chawla as its ambassador.
 The channel mostly aired women-centric reality shows to compete with mainstream Hindi GECs like Star Plus, ZEE TV, Colors whose core TG is also women-oriented.

 The channel had a low audience share of 11,000 during the first weeks of its launch, as compared to other channels like Life OK, Star Plus, Zee TV and Colors TV.
 Due to this, the channel ceased its business operations on 13 February 2015, broadcasting re-runs of Sony TV and Sony SAB shows.